brian8759/TweetVis/README.md

 Therefore, we need to render the google map with markers in the node.js, via jade.

 googlemap.jade is a test file to render the google map with four markers in the node.js with jade.
 And it works!!

+After checking online resource, I found out rendering big data in google maps in the node.js is not good for
+my case.
+Because, this projects involves large amount of user interaction in the front-end.
+I will find other ways to do it.

+One possible choice:
+At first, we only fetch Geo information of every tweets from DB.
+Then we create markers containing geo info.
+And render markers in the angular.js.
+Later, when user zoom in and click one marker, this marker will use tweet._id to query DB again to retrieve the detail info of this tweet, and show it up in the info window.
+This way can handle 5285 tweets at one time.
+However, when it comes to 7000 tweets, it does not work!